The question I’m most often asked by readers is what are the best misophonia coping strategies?

-Secondly, it can help improve your long term relationships because if you keep the narrative going when you’re not experiencing an episode (that Misophonia is a neurological disorder, rather than someone else doing this to you) you’ll start to see your friends and family in a different light.
+Secondly, it can help improve your long term relationships because if you keep the narrative going when you’re not experiencing an episode (the narrative being that misophonia is a neurological disorder and not someone else ‘doing a mean thing to you’) you’ll start to see your friends and family in a different light.
 Misophonia can be a relationship wrecker so anything we can do here is worth trying.

 That’s it for now.
 This is very much evolving article and will be added to over time.

 Please bear in mind that our disorder is still relatively unknown and remains unregulated so please please please be extremely wary of any ‘proven’ treatments you might find online and read this article first before parting with any money.
 What we do have at our disposal is useful data and subjective reports about what may work well for some people.
 There are no proven treatments or cures as yet.